 - Agent workload and distribution

 In short, if your team relies on Slack for real-time conversations and ClickUp for managing work, ClearFeed brings the two together in a way the native integration simply can’t.
 Ready to turn Slack messages into trackable tasks, keep every request accountable, and finally get a support workflow that scales?
-ClearFeed is the easiest way to get there.
-Try it with your Slack and ClickUp setup and see the difference in a single day.
+Try ClearFeed with your Slack and ClickUp setup.

 If you’ve followed the ClickUp Slack integration setup and something still feels off, you’re not alone.
-Most issues come down to permissions, channel-level settings, or notification rules.
+Most issues stem from permissions, channel-level settings, or notification rules.

 Common Issues (Quick Fixes)